MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 Nothing of note here.
 Just make sure you give your build some name and description.

 ###Source Control Settings
-Back in 'Pack Nuget' I briefly talked about Continuous Delivery which I would like to repeat here: *"A great practice in Continuous Delivery is that you want to be able to publish the artifacts of any green build/test to production with a push of a button.
-In other words when you want to deploy you don't rebuild stuff - you just deploy the existing artifacts of a healthy build."* and we setup a build step, 3.
-Pack Nuget, to create the artifacts required for deployment.
+Back in 'Pack Nuget' I briefly talked about Continuous Delivery which I would like to repeat here: *"A great practice in Continuous Delivery is to be able to publish the artifacts of any existing green build/test to production with a push of a button.
+In other words when you want to deploy, you don't rebuild stuff - you just deploy the existing artifacts of a healthy build.."*.
+We already have a build step, 3.
+Pack Nuget, that creates the artifacts required for deployment.
 So I don't need any version control settings for this build (and you shouldn't either) because your CD build should work off the existing build artifacts created by your CI build with no dependency on any code.
 So we skip over 'Version Control Settings'.

 ###Publish NuGet Package Build Step
 We should add a build step to publish our artifacts to production.
 In my case I want to publish my NuGet package(s):